 One of the most significant problems a growing business will face is how to manage internal communication.
 This isn’t surprising.
 In fact, 74% of employees report that they are missing out on important company information.
 How does that happen?
 Often it is due to a lack of planning on the part of businesses.
 60% of companies do not have long-term strategies for handling internal communications.

 Why does that happen?
 Think about extremely small companies and start-ups, for example.
 These businesses organically develop highly informal methods of communicating internally simply because there isn’t a need for anything more robust.
 When you have fewer than ten employees, pretty much everyone in the company knows what is going on, what the problems are, what key dates are coming up, and so on.

 But this is precisely what can make it hard to transition into being a larger business.
 Suddenly informal, organic communication methods don’t work and you have to figure out what will work.
 So when you’re small, you don’t need internal communication plans.
 And when you’re bigger, it can feel as if it is too late to find a solution.

 In this post, we want to describe seven methods for internal communication and rank each of them in three different areas: notifications, general company information, and strategic planning.

-The seven internal methods we’ll discuss are:
+The five internal methods we’ll discuss are:

 SMS, or text messaging, communicates with employees via the use of a bulk texting app, such as what we offer at Mobile Text Alerts.
 Texting is the absolute best tool for HR.
 If you don’t have it, you need it.
 Here’s why.